What happens when interest rates rise?

 For borrowers, an interest rate is the amount a lender charges you to take out a loan.
 When you borrow money from a bank to buy a car or a house, interest is added on to the principal amount.
 For many borrowers, rising interest rates make their debt payments harder to afford.

-In Canada, interest rates are at an all-time low.
-For many analysts, these rock-bottom rates have sparked inflation and an increase in living costs.
+In Canada, interest rates were at an all-time low until recently.
+For many analysts, these rock-bottom rates sparked inflation and an increase in living costs.

 The debts to worry about are variable-rate debts or debts whose interest rate fluctuates over time.